No one likes to think about budgeting, really.

 Truth: This couldn’t be more WRONG.

-Most people associate the word “budget” with negativity, sweaty palms, and absolute aversion.
+Most people associate the word “budget” with negativity, sweaty palms, and being cringe-worthy.
 But in reality, a budget is simply a written plan for your money.
 It gives you the opportunity to stop spending your money on things outside of your control and lets you focus on WHERE to spend it and HOW MUCH to spend on any given item.

 Myth #2: I don’t make enough money to have a budget.